Entanglemons: Cross-platform protected qubits from entanglement: Noise protection beyond uniform approximation and minimal hardware requirements

+In sec. \ref{subsec_full_protection} we presented a heuristic argument for the protection of the $Z_{2\beta}$ entanglemon.
+Now that we have presented concrete implementations of the model above, we provide a more quantitative and detailed analysis.
+As for the $U(1)_\beta$ case we split the analysis into asymmetric (local) and symmetric noise effects.

+\textbf{Bit flip errors from local (asymmetric) noise}: Much like the $U(1)_\beta$ case, the $Z_{2\beta}$ entanglemon is also protected such noise induced bit-flips due to the nature of the implementations proposed in sec.
+IV and V, which result in an effective quantum Ising model formulation.
+However, there's a very important difference with the $U(1)_\beta$ case.
+In such a formulation, one can show (see appendix E) that the lowest energy states of this effective Ising model are separated in energy from the other symmetric and non-symmetric states by a gap $\sim d$, hence $\textit{all}$ noise terms (assuming they're small) that take you out of the logical subspace are \textit{exponentially} suppressed in $d$.

+\textbf{Bit-flip errors from symmetric noise:} As we mention above, in contrast to the $U(1)_\beta$ case, since the gap to other states in the symmetric subspace is $\sim d$, any symmetric noise that would couple the logical states to one of these states is \textit{exponentially} suppressed in $d$.
+Moreover, even the bit-flip errors within the computational subspace are \textit{exponentially} suppressed since, as we saw above, the logical states are defined as states in which all $\tau_i = +1$ and $-1$ respectively for $i = 1,..,d$.
+Hence, one needs to go to order $d$ in perturbation theory to connect the two states.

-Let us now consider the effect of $\sigma_{Li}^z$ and $\sigma_{Ri}^z$ operators.
+\textbf{Phase errors due to local noise}: In addition to the enhanced protection against bit-flip errors, the $Z_{2\beta}$ entanglemon is also protected from dephasing.
+To see this, now consider the effect of $\sigma_{Li}^z$ and $\sigma_{Ri}^z$ operators.
 Since these operators commute with $\tau^z_i$, they do not induce any depolarization in the basis where all $\tau^z_i$s are equal.
 A single application of a $\sigma_{Li}^z$ or a $\sigma_{Ri}^z$ operator on the ground-state doublet creates an excited state on row $i$, so we are protected to first order against such noise terms.
 However, second order operators $\sigma^z_{Li} \sigma^z_{Ri}$ commute with all $\tau_j^z$ operators and will generate dephasing in the basis defined by eigenvalues of these operators.
 So we get dephasing at second order in local noise amplitudes.

-Earlier, however, in our discussion for the $\mathbb{Z}_2^{\beta}$ model studied in sec. \ref{subsec_full_protection}, we had exponential protection against dephasing.
-This difference is due to the fact that we are now considering local noise operators, that do not preserve the maximally symmetric Schwinger boson Hilbert space, by contrast to the previous discussion, which considered only noise terms involving uniform modes in the environment.
+\textbf{Phase-errors from symmetric noise:} As we discussed in sec. \ref{subsec_full_protection}, the logical states of the $Z_{2\beta}$ entanglemon are localized around two maximally distinct values of $\beta$ and hence have a broad spread in the conjugate variable $\hat{G}$.
+Hence, using the same reasoning as is done in the $0-\pi$ qubits \cite{brooks0pi}, these states are \textit{exponentially} (in $d$) protected from dephasing induced errors caused by symmetric noise terms.